What is AI alignment?

 Current frontier AI systems don’t seem to have the "values" and "world model" structure described above.
 So it’s unclear whether the idea of “aligning” such systems is meaningful.

 Still, the concept of “alignment” has some meaning for current systems.
 We can say that ChatGPT “is capable of” spewing abuse, because it has learned how to predict abusive internet text.
-Yet the LLM’s cognition has been chiseled by RLHF in such a way that it (usually) “chooses” not to do so.
+Yet its cognition has been chiseled by RLHF in such a way that it (usually) “chooses” not to do so.
 In that sense, it is (mostly) “aligned” with OpenAI’s intended values.

 Future systems

-1. When we're talking about humans, words like “preferences” and “values” sometimes have connotations that we don’t mean to invoke here.
+When we're talking about humans, words like “preferences” and “values” sometimes have connotations that we don’t mean to invoke here.
 For example, we’re not saying an AI's preferences are a kind of emotional state, or that it has "values" in an ethical or moral sense.
 “Preferences” and “values” here are defined purely in terms of which outcomes the system will tend to choose over others. ↩︎